lukpep/aws-sam-workshop/Example_3/README.md

 ```

 #### Deploy it to the Cloud!
-Remember to use correct bucket name (crated in previous examples)
+Remember to use the correct bucket name (created in previous examples)

 * package project and generate processed template:
 ```bash